-Why are days are so much longer when you are young?
+Aside: why are days so much longer when you are young?
 How can you fit so much in?

 I put the PET in the back of the car, took it in to work and was busy demonstrating it to an enthusiastic group of my fellow lecturers when the Operations Manager turned up.
 It was a very short conversation:

 "It's a Commodore PET."